 The National Council on Aging (NCOA) is the nation's leading non-profit service and advocacy for older adults.
 It is aimed at helping individuals, 55 plus, who meet a certain financial criteria, which is determined by federal guidelines, to find work through on-the-job training and employment counseling.

 We help people with training opportunities and classes to make them job ready and able to compete for positions, for which they would otherwise be qualified, but are rejected because they are lacking current work experience and skills.
-While participants are training for 15 hours per week, they are paid a small stipend that is the highest of federal, state, or local minimum wage directly by SCSEP.
+While participants are training for an average of 10 hours per week, they are paid a small stipend that is the highest of federal, state, or local minimum wage directly by SCSEP.

 Said training stipend will not affect eligibility for food stamps, subsidized housing, utility allowances, or PAAD.
 If questioned, we provide the Title V letter, which is the law that clarifies said training stipend, so that the income is not counted against a participant, when agencies are determining income guidelines for services.